open-telemetry/oteps/text/0134-remove-span-status.md

 ## Internal details

-Several areas are affected by this change and will require the coordinate effort to make this happen.
+Several areas are affected by this change and will require a coordinated effort to make this happen.

 ### Trace API Specification